alin847/spot-detection/README.md

 Detects spots in a grayscale image by using the a trous wavelet transform described in [Olivo-Marin (2002)](doi.org/10.1016/S0031-3203(01)00127-3).
 Performs localization using the radial symmetry method described in [Parthasarathy (2012)](doi.org/10.1038/nmeth.2071).

 ## Procedure
+Run "pip install -r requirements.txt" on your terminal if you don't have the following libraries: numpy, cv2, scipy, and skimage.

 The general procedure to obtain the spot locations is as follows (look at example.py for guidance):
   1. Create a CellDetection Object.
 Image must be in grayscale for the code to work.
   2. Call spot_detection(scales, threshold) function.